jahoobas1/Fred-Lang/README.md

-# JPlusLang
+# FredLang
-J+ is a language developed in the Roblox engine, specifically catered toward developers wishing to include a feature within their experiences where players can create their own games.
+Fred is a language developed in the Roblox engine, specifically catered toward developers wishing to include a feature within their experiences where players can create their own games.
 This is meant to be a language which is sandboxed, so players can't delete important things or backdoor their game (allowing for exploiting).

 Made by jahoobas.
 Thanks to Justafunnyknight for the name of the language.